dwreeves/dbt_pca/README.md

 Because it runs as a Python UDF, for heavy workloads, "Snowpark-optimized" warehouses are recommended.
 These warehouses allow for additional memory to be allocated for a given warehouse size, relative to the amount of compute power of the warehouse instance.
 Read more about Snowpark-optimized warehouses in the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized).

+Snowflake UDTFs have a limit of 30 minutes of runtime per call (in practice, Snowflake allows the UDTF calls to go over a little bit to ~40 minutes).
+The Snowflake implementation of **dbt-pca** does not batch calls at all, neither by partitioning rows\* nor by iterative calculations of components; everything is done in a single call, so that is a 30-minute limitation for the whole PCA calculation.
+This means for working on very large data (e.g. anything larger than `ncomp=20` on a `1e6 x 1e3` matrix in a `MEMORY_64X_x86` `XXLARGE` warehouse), you may run into issues with default performance settings.

+\* There exist methods for [incrementalizing PCA](https://scikit-learn.org/stable/auto_examples/decomposition/plot_incremental_pca.html) that could be used to partition the data, but these are not currently used by **dbt-pca**.

 For the Snowflake implementation, column types can be cast explicitly and this casting will be used for the UDF definition.
 This can be useful when referencing a CTE, from which column types cannot be inferred.
 (Column types are inferred for `ref()`'s and `source()`'s only.)